 This year’s BDIA Dental Showcase at London’s ExCeL certainly delivered on its promises.
-Attendance was up almost 10% compared with the 2017 show, with nearly 10,000 attendees and more than 350 exhibitors, it certainly lived up to the hype.
+Attendance was up almost 10% compared with the 2017 show, with 10,000 attendees and more than 350 exhibitors, it certainly lived up to the hype.

 Digital dentistry was front and centre at this year’s event and the ‘Future Experience’ exhibit was a talking point in this regard.
 This brand-new feature not only explained what digital technology is available right now and how it can improve the way dentistry is practised, it also gave attendees the chance to interact with the equipment first-hand, learning from fellow professionals who have already migrated to digital.
 After being first taken back in time by viewing several artefacts from the BDA’s Dental Museum, visitors then progressed to the future, experiencing the latest intra-oral scanners, 3D printers and the Ivoclar PM7 digital milling machine – not previously seen in the UK.